spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

 When you select Import, a one-time process occurs.
 Import copies values from the cloud provider node group entity to the Ocean configuration.
 Later, there is no active connection between these two entities.
 Ocean will provision new VMs, not as part of a managed Kubernetes service of node group entities.
 Review all of the parameters and update them if necessary before saving.

-If you are configuring manually, see [New Virtual Node Group Page]()
+If you are configuring manually, see [New virtual node group Page]()

 ### New Virtual Node Group Page

-1. On the New Virtual Node Group page, enter the Virtual Node Group parameters you want to customize.
+1. On the New Virtual Node Group page, enter the virtual node group parameters you want to customize.
 Parameters left blank use values from the default VNG, as indicated in the illustration below.
-2. After customizing the Virtual Node Group, click **Save**.
+2. After customizing the virtual node group, click **Save**.
 The VNG parameters are described below.

 ![create-custom-vng](https://github.com/user-attachments/assets/1dd6db4f-b7e5-40fa-a5d9-26680179a59e)

 ## Configuration Parameters

-* Name: The name you assign to the new Virtual Node Group.
+* Name: The name you assign to the new virtual node group.
-* Image: The Amazon machine image (AMI) used for the Virtual Node Group.
+* Image: The Amazon machine image (AMI) used for the virtual node group.
 * Security Groups: The security groups that apply to the VNG.
 You can choose up to five groups as per the [AWS limitation](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html#vpc-limits-security-groups).
 * Subnets: The subnets that apply to the VNG.
 You can choose multiple subnets.
 * Root Volume Size: The root volume size in GiB.
 This field and `blockDeviceMappings` cannot be used in the same VNG.